Learn the exact revenue of several Udemy instructors in different course topics. Learn how to find the potential revenue for your topic on Udemy.

 Here’s another example, this time as we search for Python…

 or Personal Productivity…

 As you can see, different types of courses also can do very well on Udemy, besides programming courses.

 You need to create an Udemy instructor account before you get access to this tool, but this is a free process.

 This tool is great for finding gaps in the market, as well as showing you who your potential competitors are.

-So now that you know how to get an estimate of your revenue potential for your course category, let's talk about some concrete cases of instructors and the actual revenue that they made on the platform.
+So, now that you know how to estimate your revenue potential for your course category, let's look at some concrete examples of Udemy instructor revenue and the actual amount that they made on the platform.

 Phil Ebiner Udemy earnings

 Note that the instructors are NOT ordered by revenue or anything.
 I recommend reading them all as each case provides unique insights and lessons to learn from, and the last instructor is going to be my own case.

 Let's start with one of the most well-known instructors in the online course space: Phil Ebiner.